-To apply for any partner category a potential partner must:
+To apply for any partner category, a potential partner must:

-- 1. be sponsored by three (3) existing APCERT Operational Members; - complete an Partner Application Form and submit it to the APCERT Secretariat; - 3. be approved by unanimous APCERT SC decision; and - 4. sign an MoU with APCERT.
+- i. be sponsored by three (3) existing APCERT Operational Members; - ii. complete a Partner Application Form and submit it to the APCERT Secretariat; - iii. be approved by unanimous APCERT SC decision; and - iv. sign a Memorandum of Understanding (MoU) with APCERT.